EarthWolves/power-outage-cause-prediction/README.md

   frameborder="0"
 ></iframe>

 Our observed TVD did not lie in the extreme right tail of the null distribution (obtained from permutation tests), and the p-value was not sufficiently small.
-This suggests that the observed difference in outage durations across months is likely due to random variation.
+This suggests that the observed difference in outage durations across climate categories is likely due to random variation.

 We fail to reject the null hypothesis.
-The analysis indicates that the outage duration and frequency seem to have a relationship across months, and there is no strong evidence to suggest that certain months cause disproportionately longer outages than would be expected based on the number of outages.
+The analysis indicates that the outage duration and frequency seem to have a relationship across climate categoies, and there is no strong evidence to suggest that certain climate category cause disproportionately longer outages than would be expected based on the number of outages.

 ### Conclusion